Commission on Aging Services

 Offers food and fellowship.
 This nutritious noon meal provides one-third of the body’s daily nutritional requirements.
 Programs, activities, and friendship are also a part of Food With Friends.
 Site locations and phone numbers are:

 - Alma/St. Louis Area - 989-681-4341

 - West Gratiot - 989-833-7624

 Monthly newspaper mailed to older adults and family members of Gratiot County.
-The newspaper is available on cassette tape for the visually challenged.
 You can also view the Commission on Aging newsletter.

 Medicare-Medicaid Assistance Program (MMAP)

 - MMAP provides trained counselors to help understand Medicare/Medicaid eligibility and enrollment, coverage, medical bills, and insurance issues.
 A MMAP Counselor can assist you in understanding Medicare and Medicaid and compare or enroll in a Medicare Prescription or Medicare Advantage Plan.
 They can also help you review your Medicare supplemental insurance needs, apply for Medicaid, identify and report Medicare fraud/abuse or scams.
 Find a MMAP Counselor in your area.